 Shame can be the single biggest hindrance to making progress in therapy, recovering from trauma, building positive relationships, and moving forwards with life.
-Shame stops us in our tracks.
-Rather than utilising active strategies to overcome our obstacles, shame causes us to huddle up, crouch down, freeze, and make ourselves invisible.
+Shame stops us in our tracks – because, from an evolutionary neurobiology perspective, it’s supposed to.
+Shame is the handbrake on action in order to keep us safe: rather than utilising active strategies to overcome our obstacles, shame causes us to huddle up, crouch down, freeze, and make ourselves invisible.
 It has a protective function, but one which can end up as a self-reinforcing loop: a vicious cycle.

-This course will look at the good, the bad and the ugly of shame, how it manifests – especially in a therapeutic setting – and how we can work with it.
+This course will look at shame from this unique perspective: of trying to figure out what shame is trying to achieve for us, and then working with it to shift it.
+We’ll look at the good, the bad, and the ugly of shame, and how it manifests especially in a therapeutic setting.
 Aimed principally at counsellors and psychotherapists, but also relevant to other helping professions as well as people recovering from trauma, this course will take a trauma-informed, neurobiological approach to the issue of shame and look at how transformation really is possible.
-Led by Carolyn Spring, this course will combine the latest insights from clinical literature and research alongside neuroscience research and Carolyn’s own journey of recovery from trauma, and from a place where she was utterly crippled by shame (to the point of suicide) to where she now stands up to speak, without shame, to thousands of people each year.